Host Organisation Terms & Conditions

 15. Force majeure – unforeseen events causing delay

-15.1 A party (Affected Party) is not liable for any delay or failure to perform an obligation (other than to pay money) under this Agreement caused by:
+15.1 A party (Affected Party) is not liable for any delay or failure to perform an obligation (other than to pay money) under thie Agreement caused by:

-3) strike, lockout, ban, limitation of work or other industrial disturbance; or
+3. strike, lockout, ban, limitation of work or other industrial disturbance.

 15.2 The Affected Party must notify each other party as soon as practical of any anticipated delay or failure caused by an event referred to in clause 15.1 (Event).